CRIPAC-DIG/DGSR/README.md

 The detailed commands can be found in ```{dataset}.sh```

+## Requirements

+- Python 3.6
+- torch 1.7.1
+- dgl 0.7.2

-## Cite
+## Citation

-If you want to use our codes in your research, please cite:
+Please cite our paper if you use the code:

 ```
 @ARTICLE{9714053,
   author={Zhang, Mengqi and Wu, Shu and Yu, Xueli and Liu, Qiang and Wang, Liang},